CouchCMS/Documentation/src/contents/tags-reference/capture.md

 # capture

-The **capture** tag can be used to store the output of its enclosed contents within any variable.<br/>
+The **capture** tag can be used to store the output of its enclosed contents within any variable.
 The enclosed contents can be regular HTML code as well as the Couch tags.

 ```